timonson/gentle_rpc/README.md

 ### remote.batch

-Takes either a `batchObject` or a `batchArray` as argument and return a promise.
+Takes either a `batchObject` or a `batchArray` as argument and returns a promise.

 ```typescript
 await remote.batch({